-This time we’ll take a look at our ultimate Bare Knuckle Installation Guide, which will include a complete range of pickups.
-Single-coils, humbuckers, and P90s will all be covered, and with the help of this article, you’ll be able to install any Bare Knuckle pickup into your guitar with ease.
+Let’s take a look at how to install Bare Knuckle pickups.
+We’ll cover single-coils, humbuckers, and P90s, and with the help of this article, you’ll be able to install any model pickup into your guitar with ease.

 Before Starting Your Bare Knuckle Installation

-This post assumes you have some knowledge of wiring, have changed your pickups before, and understand the terminology that we will use.
-If you are new to changing pickups and wiring your guitar, we recommend checking out one of the many wiring articles here at Humbucker Soup that provide step-by-step instructions for the beginner.
+This post assumes you have some knowledge of wiring, have changed your pickups before, and understand the terminology that we’ll use.
+If you’re new to changing pickups and wiring your guitar, we recommend checking out one of the many wiring articles here at Humbucker Soup that provide step-by-step instructions for the beginner.

 Bare Knuckle Pickups

 Let’s take a look at the different types of pickups and their wiring diagrams.

 Vintage Stratocasters use single-coil pickups, and that’s a great place to start because single-coil pickups only have two wires, and they are relatively easy to install.
 Bare Knuckle makes several models of single-coil pickups, including the Apache, the Sultans, and the Mothers Milk.
 These pickups use a Hot white wire and a Ground black wire.

 In Example 1, we illustrate how to wire Bare Knuckle pickups in a Fender Stratocaster.